 Former Chairman of Bankrupt Shipyard Arrested

-BREMEN, Germany (AP) _ The former chairman of the bankrupt shipbuilder Bremer Vulkan Verbund AG was arrested after police raided his home and company offices as part of a fraud investigation.
+BREMEN, Germany (AP) _ The former chairman of the bankrupt shipbuilder Bremer Vulkan AG was taken into custody after police raided his home and company offices as part of a fraud investigation against former executives.

-Friedrich Hennemann, 60, was detained Wednesday night, said prosecutor Hans Janknecht, and a magistrate approved a formal arrest warrant Thursday.
+Friedrich Hennemann was detained Wednesday night, said prosecutor Hans Janknecht.
+A court was expected to decide whether to issue a formal arrest warrant Thursday, he said.

 Twenty-nine sites in three north German cities were searched for documents Wednesday, according to authorities in Bremen, headquarters for Bremer Vulkan.